metadew/iesi/docs/index.md

 # Supported Technologies

-Our framework can run on Linux/Unix and Windows systems.
+Our framework can run on Linux/Unix, Mac and Windows systems.

 |Technology|Configuration|Connectivity|Data|
 |----------|    :---:    |   :---:    |   :---:    |